 Internal governance expenses are carefully managed and expenses relating to outsourcing arrangements are set under the contractual arrangements in place.
-We monitor expense variances compared to plan each month.
+Expense variances against plan are monitored on a monthly basis.

 Management and the Board are cognisant of the potential for increases in unit expenses over time when measured on a per in-force policy basis, particularly given the decision to exit new business and the resulting reduction of in-force policy count that will occur over time.
 The outsourcing contracts provide protection against this risk as they are variable in line with policy count, with an allowance for inflation, or assets under management as appropriate.
 Expense management is a key area of management attention.